You May Be Looking For: Contact the Directors of the University Bands

 Daniel M. Reck is a music educator and composer, graphic artist, and photographer published by forzandoArts.
 He completed his Master of Science in Education degree at Northwestern University's School of Education and Social Policy.

-Serving the Northwestern University bands as Director of Digital Media and Photography, he is also a NUMBALUM, having played clarinet and alto saxophone in the program.
-Daniel's photography has been selected by the Smithsonian Institution for inclusion in an exhibit exploring how American communities coalesce around their local sports teams.
+Serving the Northwestern University bands as Director of Digital Services, he is also a NUMBALUM, having played clarinet and alto saxophone in the program.
+Daniel previously contributed as the bands' Director of Photography, and his images have been selected by the Smithsonian Institution for inclusion in an exhibit exploring how American communities coalesce around their local sports teams.

 Daniel has conducted bands at Ball State University and Monmouth College, as well as at DePauw University, where he was graduated with a Bachelor of Arts degree in computer science and music.
 He was a marching instructor at Hinsdale Central High School in Illinois and has conducted ensembles in venues throughout the United States and Europe.
-He directs the Shadows of Bronze, a trio featuring music for handbells, winds, and keyboards.
+He currently serves as executive director of Sound Curiosity, a non-profit organization that promotes music and STEM learning.